 While the details of the social events, and the seaplanes, and the suicides may not be in this image of Mrs. Henry T. Fleitman, the impression of that life is there in the composition of the photograph, and the clothing of the woman, and the contrasts of the shadows and the light.
 It is only one of the many beautiful and telling portraits that Brooklyn Historical Society has in its collections.
 I can only imagine what incredible stories there are to go along with the other photographs.

 Interested in seeing more photos from BHS’s collection?
 Visit our online image gallery, which includes a selection of our images.
-Interested in seeing more historic Brooklyn images, visit our new website here.
+Interested in seeing even more historic Brooklyn images?
+Visit our new website here.
 To search BHS’s entire collection of images, archives, maps, and special collections visit BHS’s Othmer Library Wed-Fri, 1:00-5:00 p.m.

 [i] There are two photographs of Mrs. Henry T. Fleitman in the Brooklyn Historical Society Portrait collection, and one is labeled “Fleitman” and the second is labeled “Fleitmann.”
 Similarly, The New York Times articles from this period use both spellings when referring to Mr. and Mrs. Fleitman of Locust Valley, Long Island.
 While the correct spelling is not clear, it seems safe to assume that the New York Times articles are referencing the same people shown in the images in the BHS collection.

 [ii] “Freighter Rescues Two New York Women Adrift in a Disabled Seaplane Off Sweden,” The New York Times, August 27, 1933

 [iii] “Broker is Found Dead,” The New York Times, December 7, 1937